opennetworkinglab/ngsdn-tutorial/EXERCISE-1.md

 * What is the main difference between the ingress and egress pipeline?
-* For a given packet that goes through the ingress pipeline, when will the egress pipeline will see more than one packet?
+* For a given packet that goes through the ingress pipeline, when will the egress pipeline see more than one packet?
 * For multicast packets, can they be replicated to the ingress port?

 **Deparser**